stacksgov/sips/sips/sip-010/sip-010-fungible-token-standard.md

 # Specification

-The fungible token trait, `ft-trait`, has a 6 functions:
+The fungible token trait, `sip10-trait`, has 7 functions:

 ## Trait functions

 ### Transfer

-`(transfer ((amount uint) (sender principal) (recipient principal)) (response bool uint))`
+`(transfer ((amount uint) (sender principal) (recipient principal) (memo (optional (buff 34)))) (response bool uint))`

 Transfer the fungible token from the sender of this transaction to the recipient.
 The `amount` is an unsigned integer.
-It is recommended that implementing contracts use the built-in `ft-transfer` Clarity method.
+It is recommended that implementing contracts use the built-in `ft-transfer?` Clarity method.
 If the sender does not have enough tokens to complete the transaction, the transaction should abort and return an `(err uint)`.

 This method must be defined with `define-public`, as it alters state, and should be externally callable.